Clark County Washington assistance programs.

 Inter-Faith Treasure House offers the following.
 Low cost new or gently used clothing and household articles.
 Rent assistance.
 Help with paying utility, PUD, heating and water bills.
 Food boxes.
 Baby Clothing.
 All services are dependent on funding availability.
 Washougal Washington.
 Phone (360) 834-4181.

 St. Vincent De Paul of Vancouver provides a host of programs, including direct financial assistance, primarily for food and clothing.
-They also have limited school supplies.
+They also have limited free school supplies as well as backpacks.
 Some assistance can be offered with medical or transportation needs in medical emergency on a one-time basis.
-Emergency prescriptions and drugs can be provided to patients.
-Some furniture may be available from time to time.
-Limited rent, housing and utility bill assistance to families with children.
-Referrals to other agencies, charities, Washington state and federal government programs.
-Bus tickets may be available on a limited basis.
-(360) 694-5388
+Emergency prescriptions and drugs can be provided to patients by a parish.
+Some furniture may be available from time to time from the Clark County Society.

 Clark County Veterans Assistance Program – May have help for veterans, widowed spouses or dependents of veterans.
 Programs may be offered for rent assistance; energy bills; free food; transportation; meals; prescription drug expenses; clothing; car repair; dental; medical expenses; and burial costs.
 1601 E Fourth Plain Boulevard Room 141, Vancouver, Washington 98661, call (360) 397-8478